NVIDIA/hpc-container-maker/docs/getting_started.md

 print(hpccm.building_blocks.gnu())
 ```

-The Python library provides the most flexibility, but you are
+The Python module provides the most flexibility, but you are
 responsible for managing input and output.

 ### Command Line Tool